RitaJind/e-plantShopping/README.md

 ## 👨‍💻 About the Developer

-**Rita Jindal** - Full Stack Developer
+**Rita Jindal** - Software Engieer

-*Passionate about building modern, user-friendly web applications with clean code and efficient architecture.
-Experienced in React ecosystem, state management, and responsive design principles.*
+*Passionate about building scalable, secure, and maintainable software solutions.
+Experienced in microservices architecture, cloud-native, and full-stack software development.*